1Marc/modern-todomvc-vanillajs/readme.md

 Related poll: "Would you build a large web app in 2022 with Vanilla JS?" https://twitter.com/1Marc/status/1520146662924206082

-Criticism, PRs and feedback welcome!
+Criticism, PRs, and feedback are welcome!

 # Additional Examples

 ## App Architecture

-People were concerned about scalabillty of apps like this since there's no components and it's all one App.
-So I extracted the TodoList and App component and wired the components together on the app-architecture branch.
+People were concerned about the scalability of apps like this since there are no components, and it's all one App.
+So I extracted the TodoList and App components and wired the components together on the app-architecture branch.

 Branch: https://github.com/1Marc/todomvc-vanillajs-2022/tree/app-architecture

-Note: I realize it is a bit ridiculous to say the word "scalable" in the context of a todo app, but this should more be looked at as a blueprint for building something bigger.
+Note: I realize it is silly to say the word "scalable" in the context of a todo app, but this should be looked at as a blueprint for building something more extensive.
 I plan to make more ambitious examples in the future to show what's possible.

 ## Initial Code

-The initial version coming together in only 60 minutes, then ~30 min of refactoring: [see commit here](https://github.com/1Marc/todomvc-vanillajs-2022/tree/fb3c61ed104c440f0c29e3a074b6777c791aa2f6)
+The initial version came together in only 60 minutes, then ~30 min of refactoring: [see the commit here](https://github.com/1Marc/todomvc-vanillajs-2022/tree/fb3c61ed104c440f0c29e3a074b6777c791aa2f6)

-How quick it was to get working was what initially got me pumped about all of the progress that has happened in the core JavaScript language.
+How quick it was to get working was what initially got me pumped about all of the progress in the core JavaScript language.

 ## Highlights / Potential Learnings from the Code

 ### Sanitization

-User input must be sanatized before displayed in the HTML to prevent XSS (Cross Site Scripting).
-Therefore new todo titles are added to the template string using `textContent`.
+User input must be sanitized before being displayed in the HTML to prevent XSS (Cross-Site Scripting).
+Therefore new todo titles are added to the template string using `textContent`

 ```javascript
 li.querySelector('label').textContent = todo.title;